blues/notehub-js/src/docs/NotesApi.md

 - **Content-Type**: Not defined
 - **Accept**: application/json

 ## handleNoteCreateAdd

 > handleNoteCreateAdd(projectUID, deviceUID, notefileID, noteID, note)

-Adds a Note to a Notefile, creating the Notefile if it doesn&#39;t yet exist.
+Adds a Note to a Notefile, creating the Notefile if it doesn't yet exist.

 ### Example